The Patent Litigation Law Review: Portugal

 In Portugal, patent litigation generally takes place before the Intellectual Property Court (the Court).
 This specialised state court, with jurisdiction at a national level, has been operating in Portugal since 30 March 2012 and is competent to handle all actions concerning industrial property in all forms as provided in law, including both patent enforcement and invalidation proceedings.

 However, in the field of pharmaceutical patents, special attention must be given to the patent enforcement system put in place by Law No. 62/2011 of 12 December 2011 (Law 62/2011).

-A special pharmaceutical patent enforcement system was maintained but the nature of the arbitration changed from mandatory to voluntary.
-In case the parties do not agree to submit the dispute to arbitration (which has been generally the case), it is established that the enforcement action shall be brought before the Court.
-This unique pharmaceutical patent enforcement system has been playing – and still plays – a decisive role in the patent litigation landscape in Portugal, as it has provided – and is expected to continue to provide – a stage for the most relevant patent case law in Portugal.
+A special pharmaceutical patent enforcement system was maintained, but the nature of the arbitration changed from mandatory to voluntary.
+If the parties do not agree to submit the dispute to arbitration (which is generally the case), the enforcement action shall be brought before the Court.
+This unique pharmaceutical patent enforcement system has been playing a decisive role in the patent litigation landscape in Portugal, as it has been providing a stage for the most relevant patent case law in Portugal.

 Criminal proceedings and voluntary alternative dispute resolution means are also available to interested parties to deal with patent disputes but are rarely used in Portugal.